-The performance of the outboard motor will be affected by the choice of propeller.
-An incorrect propeller size could adversely affect the performance of the outboard motor.
-The outboard motor is fitted with propellers chosen to perform well over a range of applications.
-However, there may be some circumstances where a propeller with a different pitch would be more appropriate.
-Coleman outboard Motors stock a range of propellers and can advise and install a propeller that is best suited for your application.
+The performance of your outboard motor will be critically affected by your choice of propeller, as an incorrect choice could adversely affect performance.
+The outboard motor is fitted with propeller chosen to perform well over a range of applications, but there may be uses where a propeller with a different pitch would be more appropriate.
+The dealers stock a range of propellers and can advise you and install a propeller on your outboard that is best suited to your application.

 For a greater boat load and a low engine speed, a smaller-pitch propeller is more suitable.
 Conversely, a large-pitch propeller is more suitable for a smaller operating load as it enables the correct engine speed to be maintained.

-2 Operation
+2. Operation